not an educator? visit the student site

 Together, the findings demonstrate robust construct validity across both assessments, including strong integration of clinical judgment.

-To read more about this study, see the ATI News page here.
+To read more about this research, see the ATI News page here.

 References